aptech/docs/docs/CR-sylvester.rst

     // Solve the Sylvester matrix equation
     X = sylvester(A, B, C);

-After the code above, X will equal the 3 x 2 complex matrix:
+After the code above, *X* will equal the 3x2 complex matrix:

 ::